How To Frame Your Art on the Cheap

 I never quite felt like a real adult until I framed my first piece of art.
-All through college I pinned giant collages of unframed art to my walls like a life-size scrapbook.
-Post-grad, I've slowly started framing my favorite pieces, both to make them more of a statement, and to protect them from dust and the cat.
-Custom framing is wicked expensive, so I scour thrift stores for well-made frames with glass, and hit up my local art supply store for the rest of what I need to do my own custom framing.
+All through college, I pinned giant collages of unframed art to my walls like a life-size scrapbook.
+Post-grad, I’ve slowly started framing my favorite pieces.
+Custom framing is expensive, so I scour thrift stores for well-made frames with glass and hit up my local art supply store for the rest of what I need to do my own custom framing.

 - Acid-free mat paper cut to the same size as frame glass (found at art supply stores)

 - Acid-free artist’s tape (found at art supply stores)

 - Thumb tacks or small nails (if nails, a hammer)